erebelo/aws-docker/mongodb/docker-compose/README.md

    127.0.0.1   mongo1
    ```

 3. As required, to push a docker image to Docker Hub, the docker image name needs to keep the Docker Hub pattern for the created repository.
-Therefore, for this it's necessary to create a **Dockerfile** and a **Docker Compose** with the contents below:
+Therefore, it's necessary to create a **Dockerfile** and a **Docker Compose** with the contents below:

    #### Dockerfile: